![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Pass or point to point?

-Let's be clear, a pass will not save money over the cheapest point-to-point advance-purchase fares you might see if you book a few months ahead.
-But when point-to-point fares are expensive (for example, at short notice) OR you want flexibility, for example the ability to change your mind, re-route or reschedule as necessary, a pass might be what you need.
+Let's be clear, a pass will not save money over the cheapest possible point-to-point advance-purchase fares you might see if you book a few months ahead.
+But when point-to-point fares are expensive (for example, at short notice) OR you want the flexibility to change your mind, re-route or reschedule as necessary, a pass might be what you need.

 If flexibility is what you want, buy the pass.
 If it's about saving money, you'll have to check point-to-point prices and do the maths.